CBroemse/linux-svg-2D/README.md

                 |        |    |      |   |    |    |
                oD1.sh    R   VR  avatar  T    W  f(mov())

-each field has two vectors and four degrees of liberty(back and forward on each axis) fields that are at the RAND do have three degrees of liberty vertices have two degrees of liberty
+In this example each field has two vectors and four degrees of liberty(back and forward on each axis) fields that are at the RAND do have three degrees of liberty vertices have two degrees of liberty.
+Only horizontal and vertical moves, no diagonal ones yet.

               a map 6 x 6 fields     a 6 x 6 with
                                      walls and